Niceville High School: NHS Eagle Pride

 With more than 300 members, the Niceville High School Eagle Pride is one of the largest high school bands in the region.
 They most recently attended the 2012 Macy's Thanksgiving Day Parade in NYC, New York, and in the same year their Wind Ensemble was one of the select few high school concert bands to perform at CBDNA in Columbus, Georgia.
 In 2005 the Eagle Pride marched in the Fiesta Bowl Parade and took fourth place in the national marching band contest associated with the parade.
 In 2008, the Niceville High School Eagle Pride participated in the Tournament of Roses Parade and Bandfest.
 In 2010, the Niceville Wind Ensemble performed at Carnegie Hall in New York City.
 They perform every year at the Southeastern States Marching Festival at Troy University in Troy, Alabama.
 In 2010, the Eagle Pride was chosen to march in the 2012 Macy's Thanksgiving Day Parade.
 In 2015, the Niceville High School Eagle Pride was selected to attend the 2017 Rose Parade for the 2nd time in school history.
-They also where selected to attend the Rose Parade for the 3rd time in 2024.
+They were also selected to attend the Rose Parade for the 3rd time in 2024.